 - Gilgamesh, leading London restaurant - summary review

-- O2 Arena (formerly the Millenium Dome) - premises licence application
+- O2 Arena (formerly the Millenium Dome) – original premises licence application

-- Twickenham Rugby Stadium - series of applications
+- Twickenham Rugby Stadium - series of licensing applications related to events at the Stadium

 - Pacha, London nightclub - premises licence review